AeneasVerif/aeneas/README.md

 For Aeneas to work, `./charon` must contain a clone of the [Charon](https://github.com/AeneasVerif/charon) repository, at the commit specified in `./charon-pin`.
 The easiest way to set this up is to call `make setup-charon`
-(this uses [rustup](https://rustup.rs/) or [nix](https://nixos.org/download/) to build Charon).
+(this uses either [rustup](https://rustup.rs/) or [nix](https://nixos.org/download/) to build Charon, depending on which one is installed).
-In case of version mismatch, the various `make` scripts will instruct you to update.
+In case of version mismatch, you will be instructed to update Charon.

 If you're also developing on Charon, you can instead set up `./charon` to be a symlink to your local version:
 `ln -s PATH_TO_CHARON_REPO charon`.
 In this case, the scripts will not check that your Charon installation is on a compatible commit.
 When you pull a new version of Aeneas, you will occasionally need to update your Charon repository so that Aeneas builds and runs correctly.

-Finally, building the project simply requires to run `make` in the top directory.
+Finally, building the project simply requires running `make` in the top directory.

 You can also use `make test` and `make verify` to run the tests, and check